karstenw/Cactus-opml-Outliner/README.md

 ## Recent versions ##

+v0.3.5b New document icons.
+"Open As..." with type select shortcuts.
+Five items of the "Outline" menu now working.

-c0.3.3a XML is now a document type.
+v0.3.3a XML is now a document type.

 v0.3.2a RSS save as.
 Enclosures are now included in RSS documents.